-The Entry into Jerusalem, one of the panels of the Maestà
+The Entrance to Jerusalem, one of the panels of the Maestà

-The image before the faithful was the monumental figure of the Virgin enthroned, flanked by saints, including the four protectors of Siena, together with others associated with Sienese devotion.
+The image presented to the faithful is that of the Virgin enthroned, flanked by saints, including the four protectors of Siena, together with others associated with Sienese devotion.

-Although the panels with the stories of Christ form a unicum in the tradition of the illustrated life of Christ purview – thanks to the memory, among the older generations, of these illustrated images on religious texts that were used and perhaps are still used today in the Italian school – few think they can relate those scenes so ‘familiar’ in Italian culture with the great Sienese polyptych.
+However, despite the panels with the stories of Christ forming a unity in the tradition of the illustrated life of Christ, few people associate these familiar scenes in Italian culture with the great Sienese polyptych.

 Entrance to Jerusalem, Duccio di Buoninsegna, Maestà, Museo dell’Opera del Duomo, Siena

-This mental separation corresponds, alas, to a physical separation as well, since today the panels of the stories of Christ, including the one with the Entrance to Jerusalem painted by Duccio di Buoninsegna, are no longer connected to the large panel of the Maestà.
+This is largely due to the fact the illustrations of the life of Christ have been memorised separately from the large central altarpiece of the Virgin enthroned.
+Additionally, the panels of the stories of Christ, including the one with the Entrance to Jerusalem painted by Duccio di Buoninsegna, are no longer connected to the large panel of the Maestà today.

 The iconographic richness of the Sienese painter’s work was once such that the numerous panels of the stories of Christ, as well as of the Virgin, were not thought to be the predella, but included in a different retable, which was in any case connected to the bigger panel of the Virgin since it was its back.

-This B side of the stories from Christ life was therefore placed on a side not usually seen by the faithful, since it had his back to the altar.
+This B side of the stories from Christ’s life was therefore positioned on a side not usually visible to the faithful, as it had its back to the altar.

-The scene of the Entrance to Jerusalem represents the well-known evangelical episode in which Christ enters the holy city on the back of a donkey, while followers welcome the entry of the Messiah exultantly, spreading carpets as he passes.
-Note that, for this scene, Duccio has used twice the space of the panels which in the other cases have a square shape.
+The scene of the Entrance to Jerusalem portrays the well-known evangelical episode in which Christ enters the holy city on the back of a donkey, while followers welcome the entry of the Messiah exultantly, spreading carpets as he passes.
+It is worth noting that Duccio has used twice the space of the panels, which have a square shape in other cases, for this scene.

 Returns to the Siena of that time